LucianaMarques/soft_timer/README.md

 # soft_timer

-This program was written to simulate a multiplexed timer from an hypotetical MCU, for part of the interviewing process for an embbed programming internship at Dev Tecnologia.
+This program was written to simulate a multiplexed timer from an hypotetical MCU, as part of the interviewing process for an embbed programming internship at Dev Tecnologia.

-It consists on four main files:
+It consists on three main files:

 * hmcu_timer.h
  Contains the hypotetical MCU's general characteristics, registers and methods.